What are Uric Acid SymptomsCreative Modern Medical Business Card 33

-What is Uric Acid, Uric acid is a chemical compound that is produced as a waste product when the body breaks down purines, which are natural substances found in foods and cells of the body.
+What are Uric Acid Symptoms, Uric acid is a chemical compound that is produced as a waste product when the body breaks down purines, which are natural substances found in foods and cells of the body.
 Purines are found in many foods, particularly those high in protein, such as certain meats, seafood, and some vegetables.

 Uric acid is normally dissolved in the blood and excreted from the body through urine.
 However, when the body produces too much uric acid, or if the kidneys cannot effectively remove it from the bloodstream, it can accumulate and lead to health problems.